ginkgobioworks/gen/paper/main.md

 ## Data Organization

-Gen has 3 mechanisms for faceting data -- a database file, a collection, and a sample.
-A database file is an on-disk sqlite database.
-A collection is a set of graphs.
-A sample is a graph specific to a given individual.
-Each graph is comprised of nodes and edges.
+Data is stored in on-disk sqlite database files that act as compartmentalized repositories.
+Within each database file, Gen has 3 mechanisms for facetting data -- a graph name, a sample, and a collection.
+The name of a graph refers to its underlying biological identity as polynucleotide or polypeptide; the sample identifies a specific variation or instance of the graph; and a collection groups a set of graphs together.
+Practically this means that "chromosome I in sample S1" is a different object than "chromosome I in sample S2", and one graph can be modified without forcing the change to propagate to the other.
+But because both graphs share a common universe of node and edge identifiers, variants and annotations can still be easily compared or propagated between samples if desired.

+The interpretation of the sample facet is flexible by design.
+Depending on the application domain or needs of the user a sample could refer to a physical specimen or individual, for example, but also an environmental population or pool of experimental samples.
+Samples do not have to have a counterpart in the physical world, they can be purely virtual and refer to a digitally designed sequence or model-derived screening library.
+Multiple graphs can be associated to the same sample (e.g. all chromosomes in a genome), but not every graph has to be associated with a sample.
+If it is not, that graph is said to be part of the _null_ sample.

+Each graph is
+comprised of nodes and edges.
 An example of importing a fasta and applying a vcf is used to show how the model are added.
 First, for each record such as chr1 and chr2, a node is created of the entire sequence.
 Two new edges are added to the new node, connecting the start of the sequence to a source node and the end to a sink node.
 These nodes are used